shihpeng/grpc-sample-api/README.md

 # grpc-sample-api

-This project is mean for make the gRPC code generation easy.
+This project tries to make the gRPC code generation easy.

 ## How to use
 Since each of the Java app using gRPC should separate API interfaces from the actual implementation, it would be convenient if we use a scaffold project for helping us to generate the gRPC code.